- Home

 Final thoughts…

 Though it can seem a bit bleak when the days start drawing in and the temperature drops, one of the best ways to keep your spirits up is to get creative in the kitchen.
-From warming soups and slow-cooked casseroles to wholesome salads and heavenly desserts, there’s an autumn recipe out there for everyone.
+From warming soups and slow-cooked casseroles to wholesome salads and heavenly desserts, there’s an autumn recipe for everyone.

-Are you tempted by any of these autumn recipes?
+Are you tempted by any of these recipes?
 Or do you have any of your own favourite autumn recipes you’d like to share with our readers?
 We’d love to hear from you in the comments below.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.